Should My Older Dog Be Eating a Senior Diet?

 Some dogs tend to gain weight as they age because their metabolism slows, they’re not as active because their joints hurt, or they’ve developed hypothyroidism (an abnormally underactive thyroid).
-Regardless of the reason the extra pounds are adding up, the bottom line is that your older dog isn’t burning as many calories as he’s eating.
+Regardless of the reason the extra pounds are adding up, the bottom line is that your older dog isn’t burning as many calories as he or she is eating.
 If weight gain is a concern, some senior dogs benefit from eating food with less fat and fewer calories, or simply less food.

 However, weight gain isn’t a problem for all senior canines.
 As some senior dogs get even older, they start losing weight and need more calories than they’re eating.
 For these older dogs, your veterinarian might recommend a food that’s higher in fat and calories.

-Just as in older people, a dog’s appetite can diminish as he ages.
+Just as in older people, a dog’s appetite can diminish as they age.
 The reason could be related to a dulled sense of smell, an underlying disease such as kidney disease, or a medication that your dog routinely receives.
 If you notice your senior dog is eating less than usual, be sure to talk to your veterinarian.
 Your veterinarian can help determine if your dog’s decreased appetite is a sign of an underlying issue and, if so, recommend an appropriate course of action.
-But if your dog’s appetite loss is age-related, your veterinarian can also recommend an appropriate diet to help your senior dog get the nutrition he needs.
+But if your dog’s appetite loss is age-related, your veterinarian can also recommend an appropriate diet to help your senior dog get the nutrition they need.